kyleyhw/driver_assignment/docs/solve.md

 ## Optimization Model

-The problem is modeled as an integer programming problem and solved using the CP-SAT solver from Google's OR-Tools library.
+The problem is modeled as an integer programming problem and solved using the CP-SAT solver from Google's OR-Tools library [[1]](#ref-google-cpsat).

+### Rationale for Choosing CP-SAT Solver

+The CP-SAT solver is a powerful and versatile solver for combinatorial optimization problems.
+It is well-suited for this assignment problem because:
+- It handles integer variables and constraints efficiently.
+- It is designed to find optimal solutions to complex problems, but can also return feasible solutions quickly if the problem is very large.
+- It is part of a well-maintained and documented library (OR-Tools), which makes it a reliable choice for this project.

 ### 1. Data Preparation